We Might Soon Talk to Whales: How AI is Decoding Animal Languages

 Karen Bakker from the University of British Columbia explains how modern bioacoustics has transformed data gathering: "Digital bioacoustics relies on very small, portable, lightweight digital recorders, which can record continuously, 24/7."

-“The computer isn’t a magic box,” explains Denise Herzing of the Wild Dolphin Project.
-“But it can process in seconds what would take humans years to analyze.”
+Project CETI's work demonstrates how modern AI processes this vast amount of data.
+"The computer isn't a magic box," explains Denise Herzing of the Wild Dolphin Project.
+"But it can process in seconds what would take humans years to analyze."

 Kevin Coffey explains: "We're not just collecting sounds.
 We're building a complete picture of animal communication by combining vocalizations with behaviour, environment, and social context."